 Dr. Rabinovitch is the 2017 AHA Distinguished Scientist Lecturer......

 Dr. Rabinovitch was named as the American Heart Association (AHA) Distinguished Scientist Lecturer for the Annual AHA Meeting in Anaheim this year.
 The AHA Distinguished Scientists are a prominent group of scientists and clinicians whose work has importantly advanced our understanding of cardiovascular diseases and stroke.
 This award was created over 10 years ago to recognize AHA/ASA members for significant, original and sustained scientific contributions that have advanced the association's mission.
 “This is a signal acknowledgment, made even more remarkable by her winning the Amberson Lectureship at the ATS last year.
 These awards reflect the high regard towards Marlene held by academic physicians and physician-scientists.”
 Said Dr. Mark Nicolls, Professor and Chair of Stanford Pulmonary and Critical Care Medicine and a long-time collaborator.
-Dr. Rabinovitch will be recognized at the Annual AHA Scientific Sessions Opening Session, on November 12, 2017.
-Her lecture is titled “Genetic and Epigenetic Determinants of the Inflamed Vessel Wall Inform New Treatments for Pulmonary Hypertension and Other Vascular Diseases”.
+Dr. Rabinovitch was recognized at the Annual AHA Scientific Sessions Opening Session, on November 12, 2017.
+Her lecture was titled “Genetic and Epigenetic Determinants of the Inflamed Vessel Wall Inform New Treatments for Pulmonary Hypertension and Other Vascular Diseases”.

 Other Highlights in 2017: